 No copper was found in the Chaparral Mobile Ranch water; however water collected from some homes that have copper plumbing showed an insignificant trace of copper.
-This is likely a result of leaching from the copper plumbing.
+This is a result of leaching from the copper plumbing.
 Of the 5 samples collected, 4 had trace levels of copper; however none of the samples exceeded the EPA's Action Level.

-During 2016 Chaparral Mobile Ranch had no water samples that tested positive for Coliform or E. coli bacteria.
+During 2021 Chaparral Mobile Ranch had no water samples that tested positive for E. coli bacteria; however 1 monthly routine sample tested positive for Coliform bacteria.
+Of the 5 required repeat samples, none tested positive for Coliform.
+After a great deal of investigation we were never able to determine a definitive cause for the positive test, and subsequent routine & repeat tests all tested negative for Coliform.
 We consider the rare situation when we have a sample test positive for bacteria to be a very serious situation.
 When it does occur, we work diligently to find the cause and correct the problem.
 Coliform Bacteria is not a contaminant, but only an indicator that contaminants could be present.